 Color-Balancing the Election Map

-The contiguous United States isn't very contiguous.
+The contiguous United States aren't very contiguous.
 The County Winner map's inability to express vote population and margin of victory can be misleading.
 Cartograms account for population, but they distort the shape of the US, which can add confusion.
 The neutralizing map accounts for vote margin, but it doesn't account for population.

 Can we construct a single map that shows both vote margin and vote population without distorting the shape of the US?